Table of Contents

 4. Market and promote your presets

 Now, you can start exploring Sellfy’s in-built marketing tools and make the most of your subscription!
 Since Lightroom presets target photo enthusiasts, Instagram will likely be your primary marketing channel.
-You can either head right over to our article on how to sell on Instagram in 9 easy steps, or follow these tips to reach more people:
+You can either head right over to our article on how to sell on Instagram, or follow these tips to reach more people:

 - Stay true to your niche and style so that your followers will always recognize you.
 For example, if you offer landscape presets, showcase them on your Instagram feed.
 If you have several preset packs, release them one by one and adjust your content accordingly (e.g. change the theme of your photos every month).

 - Add your store link in your Instagram bio.
 Add a call-to-action (e.g., “Get my new Lightroom presets here”) and refer your followers to the link by writing “link in bio” in the captions of your posts or Stories.

 - Engage with your followers by replying to comments under your posts as well as commenting on their posts in return.
 A good tactic is to do this right before you post your next photo.

 - Use up to 5 relevant hashtags for each post.
 Engage with other posts that have the same hashtags.

 - Find the best time for posting.
 If you have a Business account, go to the Insights tab to check when your audience is most active.

 - Use Instagram Shopping to announce sales and product launches.

 Get ready to make money with Lightroom presets!